 Disadvantages of Lean project management

-For all of its advantages, however, Lean project management also comes with several hidden disadvantages that you should be aware of.
+For all of its advantages, however, Lean project management also comes with several hidden disadvantages you should be aware of.

-The two major ones are:
+The 2 major disadvantages of Lean are:

 - Little room for error, and